eclipse-iceoryx/iceoryx-rs/README.md

 ### Run the simple publisher and subscriber example

+The `publisher_simple` and `subscriber_simple` examples are demonstrating a typical inter-process communication use case.

 A good introductory example to demonstrate the inter-process communication are `publisher_simple` and `subscriber_simple`.